 Nuremberg Christmas Market, Germany

 Nuremberg, the second largest city in Bavaria, is like something out of fairytale during the Christmas season.
 The market in Nuremberg’s central square, or Hauptmarkt, dates back to 1628, which is a source of great pride for Nurembergers.
 Most of the wares sold at the market are made by local artisans and even the 180 stalls are still made of regional spruce.
-More than 30 of the stalls even date back to 1890.
-This year, the market will run from 30 November to 24 December 2018.
-Gingerbread, or Lebkuchen as it’s called in German, was invented in this region in the 13th century with Nürnberger Lebkuchen becoming a world-renowned festive export, and is still one of the city market’s most popular treats.
+More than 30 of the stalls date back to 1890.
+This year, the market will run from 29 November to 24 December 2019.
+Gingerbread, or Lebkuchen as it’s called in German, was invented in this region in the 13th century, so it's no surprise that the city's own Nürnberger Lebkuchen has become a world-renowned festive export, and one of the city market’s most popular treats.

 Useful info: It’s an easy rail trip to Nuremberg taking under 8 hours from London.
 You’ll have to change trains in both Brussels and Frankfurt.
 International rail services to and from Germany are normally open for bookings 3 months in advance.

 Christmas Markets in Northern Italy

 Perhaps less well known than Germany’s festive offerings, northern Italy boasts some beautiful Christmas markets accessible by rail.
 The ‘Mercatino di Natale’ in Italy is a wonderful family event, and Bolzano Christmas market is one of the biggest in northern Italy.
 Unlike German Christmas markets, Italian markets often run through to the start of the new year.
 Bolzano’s market, for example, runs 28 November 2019 to 6 January 2020.